 For marble countertops, there are also some ingredients you’ll need to avoid.

-Not all marble needs to be sealed.
-Before sealing a marble countertop, test it with mineral oil or water to make sure it really does need to be sealed.
+Keep in mind, not all marble needs to be sealed.
+You can test your marble countertop with water or mineral oil to find out if it really does need to be sealed.

 Many people see etchings on marble, and they believe the stone needs to be sealed.
 Unfortunately, sealing marble won’t help to prevent etchings.
 Etching is not a stain.
 It’s actually a change in the chemical composition of the marble.
 This occurs when an acid comes into contact with calcium.

-That’s why it’s particularly important to avoid sealers with acidic ingredients like citrus solvent.
-These will actually damage your counters.
+That’s why it’s vital to avoid sealers with acidic ingredients like citrus solvent.
+These will actually damage your marble counters.

 What to Use for Sealing a Marble Countertop

-- Acid Resistant Coating – There are coatings on the market however most have a reputation of cracking, chipping, peeling and/or discoloring
+- Acid-resistant coating: There are coatings on the market that protect your surfaces from acidic materials.
+On the other hand, most have a reputation of cracking, chipping, peeling, or discoloring stone countertops.

 The best sealants will be designed especially for the stone you’re sealing.
 Look for a penetrating sealer for marble.
 These are sometimes called marble and granite sealants.

 If you’re sealing marble in the kitchen, we recommend that you look for a non-toxic marble sealer.
 These are sometimes labeled as “food safe” sealants.
-Avoid sealants that specify use for bathrooms and tiles, unless they specifically say “food safe.”
+Avoid sealants that specify use for bathroom countertops and tiles, unless they specifically say “food safe.”

 Honed marble tends to absorb more sealant than polished marble.
 And because marble is more porous than some other natural stones, this can make a big difference.
 If possible, find a sealer that’s designed for the appropriate finish your stone has.